Should You Hire a Lawyer to Fight Your Traffic Ticket?

 An Attorney Can Go to Traffic Court For You

 If you decide to fight a traffic ticket, you'll generally have to go to court at least twice.
-But if you hire an attorney, you typically won't have to go to court at all.
-In other words, your attorney can represent you in court without you being present.
+But if you hire an attorney, you might not have to go to court at all.
+In many jurisdictions, your attorney can represent you in court for a traffic violation without you being present, especially if you decide not to go to trial.

 Informed Legal Advice